 Obtaining fast and accurate synopsis of data distributions is a central problem in database query optimization.
-Given a query the optimizer tries to determine the cost of various alternative query plans based on estimates [35].
-Histograms were one of the early techniques proposed in this context to approximate the data distributions [28, 32].
-More recently histograms have been used in a broad range of topics, e.g., approximate query answering [1], mining time series data [27] and curve simplification [3] among many others.
-There is a broad taxonomy of histograms which we will not be able to cover in this paper; the interested readers should refer to [25].
-In this paper we will focus on serial histograms [24, 23] where disjoint intervals of the domain are grouped together and define a bucket.
+Given a query the optimizer tries to determine the cost of various alternative query plans based on estimates [Selinger et al. 1979].
+Histograms were one of the early techniques proposed in this context to approximate the data distributions [Kooi 1980; Muralikrishna and DeWitt 1988].
+More recently histograms have been used in a broad range of topics, for example, approximate query answering [Acharya et al. 1999], mining time series data [Keogh et al. 2002] and curve simplification [Bertolotto and Egenhofer 1999] among many others.
+There is a broad taxonomy of histograms which we will not be able to cover in this article; the interested readers should refer to Ioannidis [2003].
+In this article, we will focus on serial histograms [Ioannidis 1993; Ioannidis and Poosala 1995] where disjoint intervals of the domain are grouped together and define a bucket.
 Each bucket is represented by a single value.
 Thus a histogram defines a piecewise constant approximation of the data.
-Given a query that asks the data value x_i at i, the value (say \hat{x}i) corresponding to the bucket containing i is returned as an answer.
+Given a query that asks the data value x_i at i, the value (say $\hat{x_i}$) corresponding to the bucket containing i is returned as an answer.